 Anett Laue, Dr., studied history, Romance studies, and the history of art in Berlin and Grenoble.
 She received her doctor`s degree about societal human-animal relationships in the DDR at the Center for Metropolitan Studies at the Technische Universität Berlin.
 Her main research interest is concerned with the SED-dictatorship, environmental history, and historically oriented human-animal studies.

 Aiyanna Rosen, M.A., studied political science, philosophy, and history in Braunschweig, Münster, and Sydney.
-Her research interest covers the interface of political science and human-animal studies, gender studies, and research on social movements and social protest.
-At the moment she is working on her PHD at the Ottto-Suhr-Institute for Political Science at the Freie Universität Berlin.
+Her research interest covers the interface of political science and human-animal studies, qualitative social research and discourse studies, and research on social movements and social protest.
+At the moment she is working on her PhD at the Otto-Suhr-Institute for Political Science at Freie Universität Berlin.
 Her resesarch focus lies on human-animal relationships in animal husbandry.
-She is a founder member of the Chimaira research group.
+She is a founding member of the Chimaira research group.

 Sven With, M.A. studied sociology, philosophy and gender studies in Hamburg and Berlin.
 His main foci lie on the criticism of social human-animal relationships, feminist science criticism, and post-structural political philosophy.
 Since 1995 he has been active in the animal liberation movement.
-He is also a founder member of the Chimairaresearch group.
+He is also a founding member of the Chimaira research group.

 Swetlana Hildebrandt has a Dipl. in political science, and is founder member of the Chimaira research group.
 She dedicates her research mainly to the synthesis of human-animal studies, gender/queer, and postcolonial studies.
 For several years she has been an active member in different social movements and accompanies them with theoretical reflections.